 - Settled case with the large software trade association for just over 25k (starting offer was over 520K).
-Contentious case which included threats of a “software raid” on the company, and filing of a federal copyright lawsuit.
+The contentious case included threats of a “software raid” on the company and the filing of a federal copyright lawsuit.

-- Settled case for hi-tech graphic company at 50% of settlement demand.
+- Settled case for hi-tech graphics company at 50% of a settlement demand.

 - Represented architect firm with minor infringement and demand in excess of $30,000.
 Case settled less than 1/3 of that amount.

 - Settled Autodesk infringement case at 1x multiplier (not the typical 3 or 4 times MSRP damages some law firms will just cave in to)